Erasmus+ Funding for Teachers in Spain

-Erasmus+ is the European Union’s leading programme for education, training, youth, and sport.
-Through Key Action 1 (KA1) — Staff Mobility — individual teachers and school staff can access fully funded professional development courses abroad.
+Erasmus+ is the European Union’s flagship programme for education, training, youth, and sport.
+Under Staff Mobility (KA-122 short-term projects and KA-121 accredited annual mobility), individual teachers and school staff can attend funded professional development courses abroad.

-At EUTA, we help you make the most of Erasmus+ KA1 — from selecting the right course to providing all the documentation your school needs for the application.
+At EUTA, we help you make the most of it — from selecting the right course to providing every document your school needs for the application.
 Our courses in Benalmádena, Spain are designed specifically for Erasmus+ participants and meet all programme requirements.

-Your school applies for Erasmus+ accreditation (or a short-term project) through your country’s National Agency.
+Your school applies for Erasmus+ accreditation (KA-121, ongoing annual budget) or a short-term project (KA-122, single application, no prior accreditation) through your country’s National Agency.
 Once approved, individual teachers can use the funding to attend professional development courses abroad — including any EUTA course.

 Course Fees

-EUTA course fees are within Erasmus+ budget ceilings and fully eligible for reimbursement.
+EUTA’s course fees are within Erasmus+ unit-cost guidelines and eligible for the grant.

 Travel